flyteorg/flyte/rsts/concepts/flyte_console.rst

 The end-to-end process from writing code to registering workflows is present in the :std:ref:`gettingstarted_implement`.

-After clicking on the **Launch** button, pop-up window gets displayed with inputs that the execution requires.
+After clicking on the **Launch Workflow** button, a pop-up window gets displayed with input fields that the execution requires.
 If default inputs are given, they get auto-populated.

 |